Mahnaz-karimi/Look_out/README.md

-##  Django project written in Python that connected to Postgresql Database deployed on 2 Heroku websites using Github-actions for CI/CD Piplines.
+##  Django project written in Python that connected to Postgresql Database deployed on 2 Heroku websites using Github-actions for CI/CD Piplines and pytest for teste the program.

 ### The most commonly used commands

+### Run the project

+- python3 manage.py runserver

+### For changing of heroku websites

+- heroku git:remote -a <app name>

+### For changing of heroku websites

 - git push heroku master

 - git push heroku <branch-name>:master

-- heroku git:remote -a <app name>
+### overwrite existing static files and write static files

   - python3 manage.py collectstatic

-- python3 manage.py runserver